ArduPilot/ardupilot_wiki/common/source/docs/common-mro-kitcan.rst

 4           GND             --
 ========== =============== =================

-.. note:: As delivered, the KitCAN will discover a MS5525 Airspeed sensor and/or any standard ArudPilot supported I2C Magnetometer that is connected to its I2C external bus
+.. note:: As delivered, the KitCAN will discover a MS5525 Airspeed sensor and/or any standard ArduPilot supported I2C Magnetometer that is connected to its I2C external bus

 Typical System
 ==============